 +++ The GEWISOLA conference will take place online this year.
-Activation for the registration of participants will be open from 6 July 2020. +++
+Registration of participants is open from 6 July to 25 September 2020. +++

 The 60th Annual Meeting of the Gesellschaft für Wirtschafts- und Sozialwissenschaften des Landbaues e.V.
-(Society for Economic and Social Sciences of Agriculture) (GEWISOLA) will take place from Wednesday, 23 September to Friday, 25 September 2020 at the Martin Luther University Halle-Wittenberg in Halle (Saale).
+(Society for Economic and Social Sciences of Agriculture) (GEWISOLA) will take place online from Wednesday, 23 September to Friday, 25 September 2020.
 The theme of the conference is:

 Challenges for rural development - economic and social perspectives